motya-proxy/motya/docs/roadmap.md

 * Building out more extensive unit, functional, user interface, and end-to-end testing
     * This also may include augmenting existing pingora tests
-    * This also will include developing an integration test suite specific to river
+    * This also will include developing an integration test suite specific to motya
 * Building out benchmarking and regression test suites
     * These will be used to ensure addition of new features does not regress overall performance
-    * The intent of these benchmarks are largely to be used relative to river itself, not necessarily against other existing proxying tools
+    * The intent of these benchmarks are largely to be used relative to motya itself, not necessarily against other existing proxying tools
 * Extending and enhancing structured logging and metrics
-    * We will want to instrument aspects of the proxying lifecycle, to be able to make meaningful measurements of river's performance over time
+    * We will want to instrument aspects of the proxying lifecycle, to be able to make meaningful measurements of motya's performance over time
-    * We will want to take feedback from real-world and benchmarking use cases in order to make it possible to debug and reason about the internal workings of river from an operational perspective
+    * We will want to take feedback from real-world and benchmarking use cases in order to make it possible to debug and reason about the internal workings of motya from an operational perspective
 * Review of "UX Consistency"
     * Ensure choices regarding configuration, to ensure that options are reasonable
     * Ensure Configuration Files, Command Line, and Environment Variable interfaces